Taldrain/Turn-Based-Accounting/README.md

 From the ideas of the [Bennedetto project](https://github.com/arecker/bennedetto)

+### About

+Turn-Based Accounting allows you to track how much money do you earn/spend per day/week...

 You can check the product [here](https://turn-based-accounting.firebaseapp.com/).

-*Do not use this website for personnal uses.
+*Do not use this website for personal uses.
 Your data will be deleted*

 ### Requirements